 Once the schematic is complete, the netlist can be used to create a physical PCB design layout.
 Each component on the schematic has its physical layout called a footprint.
 The components are inserted/placed on these footprints and soldered on a board.
 PCB design takes care of placing these footprints on a desired layout and connecting them using tracks and vias.
 The board layout or shape can be anything according to the mechanical design of the electronic product.
 A PCB can have one or more conductor layers.
 Once the design is finished, files suited for manufacturing can be exported and sent for fabrication.
 The files required for fabricating PCBs are called Gerber files.
 Tools like KiCad, Altium Design, OrCAD, and DipTrace can be used to draw PCB layouts.

 Gerber files, along with other files are sent to a fabrication house for production.
 The fab house will check and verify the design (DFM check) to determine if it conforms with their manufacturing capabilities.
-Sometimes you have to communicate with the fab house to out any design issues.
+Sometimes you have to communicate with the fab house to sort out any design issues.
 We usually take care of this process.
 Once the files are approved, the fab house will give us estimates on production time and cost.
-The fabricated PCBs are undergo many types of quality inspection stages such as optical testing, X-ray testing, flying probe testing etc. We can work with all types of manufactures from all regions to get you the least turnaround time.
+The fabricated PCBs undergo many types of quality inspection stages such as optical testing, X-ray testing, flying probe testing, etc. We can work with all types of manufacturers from all regions to get you the least turnaround time.